OpenTalker/SadTalker/docs/best_practice.md

 ### About `--preprocess`

-Our method automatically handle the input images via `crop`, `resize` and `full`.
+Our system automatically handles the input images via `crop`, `resize` and `full`.

 In `crop` mode, we only generate the croped image via the facial keypoints and generated the facial anime avator.
 The animation of both expression and head pose are realistic.

-> still mode will stop the eyeblink and head pose movement.
+> Still mode will stop the eyeblink and head pose movement.

 |  [input image @bagbag1815](https://twitter.com/bagbag1815/status/1642754319094108161) | crop | crop w/still |
 |:--------------------: |:--------------------: | :----: |
 | <img src='../examples/source_image/full_body_2.png' width='380'> | ![full_body_2](example_crop.gif) | ![full_body_2](example_crop_still.gif) |

 In `resize` mode, we resize the whole images to generate the fully talking head video.
 Thus, an image similar to the ID photo can be produced. ⚠️ It will produce bad results for full person images.